 However, the Canon MB5320 would be a sound addition to any small or home office looking for an efficient printer that can handle large volumes of paper without a ton of maintenance.

-Read our Canon Maxify MB5320 review
+Read the full review: Canon Maxify MB5320

 Print speed: 20 black ipm | Print resolution: 4800 x 1200 optimized dpi | Paper sizes: value | Paper capacity: 330 sheets | Dimensions: 18.1 x 25.8 x 15.1 inches (W x D x H) | Weight: 31.3 pounds